 Important: ALEPH ONE VERSIONS BEFORE 1.3.0 REQUIRE YOU TO RESTART THE GAME AFTER SELECTING THESE SOUNDS.
 (Bold and caps so you don’t miss it.)
-On the plus side, you’ll only have to do this once (unless you move back to the default for whatever reason).
+On the plus side, you’ll only have to do this once (unless you move back to the defaults for whatever reason).
 And you should really upgrade to 1.3.1 or 1.4pre1 – it’s generally a bad idea to run old software, and you can no longer even gather or join net games with releases prior to 1.3.0.

 Finally uploading a new version, primarily because I’d mixed up the “S’pht Door Closing” and “S’pht Door Opening” sounds.
 This is because the sounds file itself had them mixed up in the 8-bit sounds slot, which was what I was using to check that I’d uploaded the right versions of everything; and also because ShapeFusion also has them mixed up.
 (I’m supposing Anvil may also have mixed them up, but I haven’t checked.)
 In any case, the game seems to want them where the vanilla file has them in the 16-bit slots, so anyone else who wants to make new versions of the sounds should take note: The “S’pht Door Opening” and “S’pht Door Closing” sounds are mislabelled in ShapeFusion.
 (The mislabelling may also be true of the Pfhor Door sounds; I’d advise double-checking.
 However, I did not mix those up, because the 8-bit and 16-bit sounds for those are in the same slot.)

 The other major change is that I have moved all of the sounds to the 8-bit slot rather than the 16-bit slot.
 These sounds are all 16-bit, but on the whole, the game doesn’t care one way or the other; it will still play them as 16-bit sounds.
-This does have one major drawback, though: YOU WILL NEED TO RESTART ALEPH ONE AFTER CHOOSING THESE SOUNDS.
-(This is in caps so people don’t miss it and complain about it.)
+Note that, on old versions of Aleph One, you’ll need to restart the game after selecting these sounds.
 On the plus side, you will only need to do this once (unless you go back to the default sounds for whatever reason).
 This was due to a caching bug that was fixed in 1.3, so if you’re running an old version of Aleph One, you should upgrade to 1.3.1 or 1.4pre1.
 The advantage to moving them to the 8-bit slot is that if you accidentally select 8-bit sounds, you will no longer hear silence.
 Everything will sound really bad, but at least you’ll hear something!

 I may also have revised a few of these sounds since 1.0.
 I didn’t keep detailed notes, so I have no idea what I changed.